 Traveling abroad requires a valid passport.
 Its application process can take anywhere from two to six weeks, so it’s important to apply as soon as possible.
 Doing so in advance will save you from the last-minute rush and expedited fees.
-If you’ve never held a passport before—or if your previous passport was lost, stolen, issued before you turned 16, or issued more than 15 years ago—you must apply in person at a passport agency near you.
-A passport book costs $110, plus a $25 service fee for first-time applicants.
+If you’ve never held a passport before—or if your previous passport was lost, stolen, damaged, issued before you turned 16, or issued more than 15 years ago—you must apply in person at a passport agency near you.
+A passport book costs $110, plus a $35 service fee for first-time applicants.
 You must also submit passport-style headshots with your application; you may have to pay to have these photos taken.
 If you already have a passport, check its expiration date.
 If it has already expired or will expire within six months of your expected date of return, renew your passport.
 Renewal requests can be processed by mail if your previous passport is undamaged and submitted with your application; there is a $110 fee for a new passport book.

 Learn about student visa requirements.

 To exit and reenter the United States, you must have a passport, but your host country might have its own entry requirements.
 Some countries require you to pay a fee or provide a tourist visa to enter.
 Search the requirements for your destination.
 Keep in mind that the information you uncover only applies to brief tourist trips.
 As a student enrolling in a university for a few months to a year, you will probably be required to hold a student visa as well.
 Sometimes you will need to apply for your visa before you leave the United States.
 Other countries allow you to adjust your visa status after arrival.
 Contact your school’s study abroad office, your study abroad program, or your host university for specific information and support.